 Sometimes a schedule change is all that’s needed to improve work attendance.
-Discuss telecommuting, job-sharing, or scheduling options that could help employees get through a difficult time or better handle child care or elder care issues.
+Discuss telecommuting, job-sharing, or scheduling options that could help employees get through a difficult period or better handle child care or elder care issues.

-8. Reward good behaviour.
+8. Reward good behavior.

 Try offering rewards like cash, gifts, or celebrations to encourage good employee attendance.